 Federal Perkins IV funding requires states to address the needs of special populations, non-discrimination, and nontraditional preparation as a part of the State Plan.

-To help students become aware of all nontraditional career opportunities while encouraging them to recognize their personal skills and abilities.
+To help students become aware of all career opportunities, including nontraditional career opportunities, while encouraging them to recognize their personal skills and abilities.
 With this recognition, students may look “outside the box” and consider the full range of career options available to them, unconstrained by traditional gender role stereotyping.
 Applying the skills and recognizing abilities and interests gained in the secondary school programs, students may achieve a high level of job satisfaction as they pursue post-secondary education and job opportunities.